 With Affordable Certification, you can get your MMJ card AZ online quickly, easily and affordably.
 When you sign up at Affordable Certification, we’ll set you up with a tele-health appointment from the comfort, safety and privacy of your own home with a doctor licensed to practice in Arizona.
 That way, you don’t need to ask your regular doctor for authorization if you don’t feel comfortable doing so.

 To have Affordable Certification help you get your AZ MMJ card online, simply sign up at AffordableCertification.com by clicking Get Started button.
 After providing some basic information and paying your fee, Affordable Certification will set up your appointment.
 Assuming the doctor finds that you qualify for a medical marijuana card in Arizona with one of the qualifying conditions, Affordable Certification will submit your application on your behalf to the Arizona Department of Health’s Arizona Medical Marijuana Program.
 The state will, then, issue you an AZQP number for your reference and a receipt.
 Once your application is approved, generally within four to five business days of accepting your application, you’ll get instant access to your digital medical marijuana card.
-Arizona no longer mails out plastic cards, so this digital card you receive in your email is all you need to purchase, possess and use medical marijuana legally in Arizona.
+This digital card you receive in your email is all you need to purchase, possess and use medical marijuana legally in Arizona.
+If you want you can also print a physical card.
+We can do it for you for $20.

 Using Medical Marijuana For Anxiety